 This is a remote desert area, and the possibilities of life-threatening injuries exist.
 Volunteers should be in good physical condition and comfortable hiking in rugged terrain.

 Food: Meals will be provided beginning Friday morning though Saturday evening.
-A gracious thank you to Kai Buckert and the Lado Ranch this year for providing us Saturday dinner on the Lado Ranch.
-We always need assistance with meal preparations, so if you would like to volunteer, please contact us at 806-745-7783 or e-mail email@example.com.
+We always need assistance with meal preparations, so if you would like to volunteer, please contact us at 806-745-7783 or e-mail firstname.lastname@example.org.

 Register: Please, Please, Please—In order to have an accurate headcount for meals, we need to know if you are coming.
-To register call 806-745-7783 or use the button above.
+To register call 806-745-7783.

-General Membership Meeting: The membership meeting will be Friday, March 12th at approximately 7:00 pm.
-Following this will be an auction, lots of good food, fun and fellowship.
+General Membership Meeting: The membership meeting is yet to be determined.
+Following the meeting will be an auction, lots of fun, good food, and fellowship.